 Enable cookies in Safari

-In Safari, you'll need to click Safari > Preferences and then choose Privacy before you can enable cookies.
+Open Safari and click Safari > Preferences and then choose Privacy before you can enable cookies.

 Now, you'll see the window below.

 By default, Safari blocks cookies from third parties and advertisers, but you can change this to always block cookies (to completely disable cookies), or to never block cookies (to enable them).

 From this window, you can also delete all (or some by clicking the details button) of the cookies that have already been stored from websites you've visited.